-In 2017, Ganesh Chaturthi will be celebrated on 25 August.
+Ganesh Chaturthi 2017 will be celebrated on 25 August.
 This day is celebrated to commemorate the birth of Lord Ganesha.
 Devotees worship Lord Ganesha in order to fulfill their wishes.
 Lord Ganesha is also known as Vighnaharta.
 According to the Hindu Calendar, it is celebrated on the 4th day of Shukla Paksha in the month of Bhadrapada.
 It is celebrated widely across the nation, however Maharashtra state celebrate this festival in the most enthusiastic manner wherein the whole place gets surrounded with the Ganesh Chaturthi wishes and songs.

 Also known as Vinayaka Chaturthi, it is one of the biggest festivals of Maharashtra and South India.
 Lord Ganesha’s devotees also call him Ganpati and Vighnaharta with love and respect.
-Because of different names of Lord Ganesha, the day of Ganesh Chaturthi is also called by different names like Vinayagar Chaturthi, Vinayaka Chaturthi, Pillayar Chaturthi, Ganesh Utsav and Ganesh Chauth.
+Because of different names of Lord Ganesha, the day of Ganesh Chaturthi is also called by different names like Vinayagar Chaturthi, Vinayaka Chaturthi, Pillayar Chaturthi, Ganesh Utsav and Ganesh Chauth, Ganpati Utsav.

 Lord Ganesha is the son of Goddess Parvati and Lord Shiva.
 He is the lord of prosperity, wisdom, and good fortune.
 He is also called “Vighnaharta” (remover of all troubles) and thus, people worship him before starting any auspicious work or any new venture.
 Through this article on Ganesha Chaturthi, let’s read more about Lord Ganpati and the rituals and customs of Vinayaka Chaturthi.
 Also, get to the Ganesh Chaturthi 2017 Dates and Muhurat.

 Before celebrating Vinayagar Chaturthi or Ganesh Chaturthi, let’s first discuss about the legends associated with this festival of Vinayaka Chaturthi.